FOR IMMEDIATE RELEASE

 Co-sponsored by Beach Hillel and its executive director Rachel Bookstein, the symposium is supported by a generous grant from the Jewish Foundation of Greater Long Beach and West Orange County.

-The creation of this symposium, hot on the heels of the very successful Jewlicious Festival, puts Long Beach and the Jewish Studies Program at forefront of efforts to reach young Jews on the West Coast.
+The creation of this symposium, hot on the heels of the very successful Jewlicious Festival, puts Long Beach and the Jewish Studies Program at

 “Beach Hillel is about creating community on new terms, so that young Jews will be connected and empowered Jewishly,” said Rachel Bookstein.
 “The old formulas are being replaced with new ideas, and this symposium will focus on students and what they are looking for and what they need during their collegiate years.”